Home Best Places in the Fraser Valley The Resort Town of Harrison Hot Springs Canada Day in Harrison Hot Springs

 Canada Day Event Schedule

-The Canada Day event schedule for 2025 is below.
-Exact details are subject to change.
+The Canada Day event schedule for 2025 was as follows.
+Exact details were subject to change.
+The 2026 schedule will likely be similar, with exact details to be confirmed.

 • 10:30 am – Pet Parade from St. Alice to the Plaza